puzzmo-com/blog.puzzmo.com/content/posts/2024/06/20/sdl-codegen/index.md

 `
 ```

-With a corresponding service file like:
+Which describes the GraphQL type-system in a terse, high level language.
+Then you 'fill in' that type system with a corresponding service file like:

 ```ts
 export const Puzzle = {